 North-facing rooms are cool rooms because the indirect sunlight keeps them feeling chilly, even on bright days.
-When choosing colors for these spaces, avoid those with gray, blue, green or lavender undertones, including stark white.
+When choosing colors for these spaces, avoid those with gray, blue, green, or lavender undertones, including stark white paint.
 In these tones, even a well-decorated room will look dingy and uninviting.

-The quintessential neutral, Cookie Dough is a warm tan almost the color of dried wheat.
+The quintessential neutral, Cookie Dough, is a warm tan almost the color of dried wheat.
 It glows in the sun and warms a shadowed room.

 Picking colors for north-facing rooms doesn’t have to be tough.
 Just remember: go warm.
-Avoid gray, green or lavender undertones and your room will be welcoming and warm, no matter the weather.
+Avoid gray, green, or lavender undertones, and your room will be welcoming and warm, no matter the weather.

 If you like what you see here and you’d like help brightening a north-facing room in your own home, call our experienced residential painters today.